zombiepig01/deployment-documentation/README.md

   - `fenwick` - incremental metadata synchronization between the _Storage site_ and _Global site_.
 Only compares artifacts since the last run.
   - `ratik` - full metadata validation between the _Storage site_ and _Global site_.
   - `ringhold` - metadata validation after a site policy change.
 Subtle difference with above.
   - `critwall` - file synchronization.
-If metadata synchronization (`fenwick`, `ratik`) results in aritfacts at a site without the files, critwall will negotiate the file transfers with the _Global site raven_ service.
+If metadata synchronization (`fenwick`, `ratik`) results in aritfacts at a site without the associated files, critwall will negotiate the file transfers with the _Global site raven_ service.

-- a _Global site_ maintains a view of the inventory of all configured _Storage sites_.  _Storage sites_ do not know about other _Storage sites_: if two _Storage sites_ are meant to be kept in sync, they will query the _Global site_ for files that they are missing but which are located elsewhere.
+- a _Global site_ maintains a view of the inventory of all configured _Storage sites_.  _Storage sites_ do not know about other _Storage sites_: if two _Storage sites_ are meant to be kept in sync, they will query the _Global site_ for files that they are missing.

   A _Global site_ runs three services:
   - `raven` - file transfer negotiation.
 A request for a file through `raven` will not deliver the bytes of the file, but rather a redirect to the `minoc` service at a _Storage site_ that has the requested file.